Contributing Gear Writer

 Different Types of Board Shorts

-If you’re looking for a board short for surfing, kiteboarding, foiling, waterskiing or any other high-octane watersports undertaking, you’ll likely want to go with a Fixed-Waist board short.
-Our top picks for these are the FMX F1 Zero Boardshorts, but if money isn’t a concern, check out the Outerknown Apex Trunk.
+If you’re looking for a board short for surfing, kiteboarding, foiling, waterskiing, or any other high-octane watersports undertaking, you’ll likely want to go with a Fixed-Waist board short.
+Our top pick for these types of activities is the FMX F1 Zero Boardshorts.

 Fixed Waist board shorts also have a few different varieties.
-There’s both high-performance varieties as well as more laid-back options with side pockets and an emphasis on style that still retain the fixed waist for watersports.
-We’ve chosen to call these Fixed Waist Hybrid board shorts for the purposes of this review, and if that’s what you’re looking for you’ll love the Howler Brothers Bruja Boardshorts or the FMX F1 Cordura Utility Short for ultimate utility.
+There are both high-performance varieties as well as more laid-back options with side pockets and an emphasis on style that still retain the fixed waist for watersports.
+We’ve chosen to call these Fixed Waist Hybrid board shorts for the purposes of this review, and if that’s what you’re looking for, you’ll love the Howler Brothers Bruja Boardshorts or the FMX F1 Cordura Utility Short for ultimate utility.

 Another point of variation is that High-Performance board shorts can have both stitched waistbands and welded/unstitched waistbands.
-Welded waistbands (like those sported by the Florence Marine X F1 Zero) tend to be a bit more comfortable while paddling but aren’t any more secure than a stitched waistband.
+Welded waistbands (like those sported by the Florence Marine X F1 Zero Airtex) tend to be a bit more comfortable while paddling, but aren’t any more secure than a stitched waistband.
 That has more to do with what’s going on up front, aka the drawstring closure (see “board short features” below).

 Board Short Sizing